 Its archival quality increases every artwork’s longevity, and it helps prevent the pastel colors from fading and deteriorating.

 It effectively holds, especially the soft pastels, while providing a very subtle and soft background.
-Therefore, if you’re looking for the best paper for soft pastels, I recommend using this one.
+Therefore, if you’re looking for the smoothest paper for soft pastels, I recommend using this one.

 This pastel paper not only works best with dry media, but it can also work with wet media.
 I did experience trying it with my underpainting artworks and it had a good result.